SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Main.md

 The second concerns the paradigm for training, inference, and generation, specifically how to align the speech modality with the text modality while preserving or enhancing the intelligence of existing text-based dialogue models.
 This part also involves selecting different model architectures, generation strategies, and multi-stage training approaches.
 The third challenge involves the design of interactive, duplex, streaming for spoken dialogue systems.
-Lastly, the fourth challenge relates to data—specifically, how to construct training datasets for spoken dialogue systems and evaluate their performance.
+Lastly, the fourth challenge relates to data-specifically, how to construct training datasets for spoken dialogue systems and evaluate their performance.

 Given these considerations, in the following sections of this paper, we address these four key technologies in the order outlined above.
 - In Section 2, we provide an overview of spoken dialogue systems, including typical spoken dialogue scenarios (i.e., how to define a spoken dialogue model) and recent developments in the cascaded and end-to-end spoken dialogue models.